What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 The Keurig K575 has a lot going in its favor.
 It has one of the largest water reservoirs (80 ounces), a color touchscreen display, as well as a removable drip pan.
 As for the regular pod capacity, the K575 is neck and neck with some other models, and it takes five different cup sizes – 4, 6, 8, 10, and 12 ounces.
 The carafe pod capacity is where this model excels as you can brew with 22-ounce, 26-ounce, and 30-ounce pods.
 It’s not hard to calculate that you might make three carafes without refilling the machine – if you use smaller pods, of course.

 Like most Keurig machines, this model allows you to customize brewing to your liking.
 There are five temperature controls to choose from and you can also zero in on the brew strength, regardless of the K-Cup type.
 Plus, you get a Favorites preset so you don’t need to tweak the settings every time.
 The K575 has on-demand hot water and a removable drip pan.
 Without the drip pan, there is enough room for 7.2-inch travel mugs.
+You can learn more about this coffee maker in our Keurig K575 review.

 Best suited for medium-sized and large households or anybody else who needs a lot of coffee fast.